Sumit-NCSU/NCSU-CSC510Project/DESIGN.md

 6. Logging: This component manages all the logs for the slack bot which the slack bot will create.
 These logs can be used for debugging purposes later if some issue occurs.

-3rd Party in our project include Git, Jenkins and Heroku.

 The type of architecture we are looking at is a hybrid of Event Driven and DataFlow i.e. it will be event driven between the GIT and the Bot and once the BOT gets the event, after it would be DataFlow architecture.

 Data Store